DFE-Digital/dfe-analytics/README.md

   .with_request_details(request)
   .with_namespace('some_namespace')
   .with_data(
+    data:
+    {
-    data: { some: 'custom details about event' },
+      some: 'custom details about event'
+    },
+    hidden_data: {
-    hidden_data: { some_hidden: 'some data to be hidden' }
+      some_hidden: 'some data to be hidden',
+      more_hidden: 'more data to be hidden,
+    }
   )
 ```